Andrea Arrighini: Biography

-Born in Pisa, Tuscany, Arrighini had played 3 times for Lombard club Lumezzane in 2006–07 Serie C2.
+Born in Pisa, Tuscany, Arrighini had played three times for Lombard club Lumezzane in 2006–07 Serie C2.
 In 2007 Arrighini returned to Tuscany for Serie D club Pontedera.

 He followed the club promoted to 2012–13 Lega Pro Seconda Divisione.
 He scored 17 times for the Group B runner-up.
 In 2013–14 Lega Pro Prima Divisione, he scored 15 times.

 Avellino

-On 27 June 2014 Arrighini signed a 4-year contract with Serie B club Avellino.
-On 11 January 2015 Arrighini was farmed to Lega Pro club Pisa in temporary deal, with an option to purchase.
+On 27 June 2014, Arrighini signed a four-year contract with Serie B club Avellino.
+On 11 January 2015, Arrighini was farmed to Lega Pro club Pisa in temporary deal, with an option to purchase.

 On 9 July Arrighini was signed by another third division club Cosenza in the same formula.

 Alessandria

-On 28 July 2019, he signed a 3-year contract with Alessandria.
+On 28 July 2019, he signed a three-year contract with Alessandria.

 Reggiana

 On 26 January 2022, he moved to Reggiana.
 On 1 September 2022, Arrighini was loaned by Pro Vercelli.

+AlbinoLeffe

+On 1 September 2023, Arrighini signed a one-season contract with AlbinoLeffe.